 1 pair of jeans

 I am a jeans person.
 I’m not myself without my jeans.
 So, I wear jeans during my travels despite that many knowledgeable travel ladies speak against it.
-For a first time since my teenage years, I spent almost two weeks in one pair of jeans.
+For the first time since my teenage years, I spent almost two weeks in one pair of jeans.
 I know, it sounds gruesome but it isn’t if you chose carefully your jeans.

 First – they have to be of inelastic material so that they can keep their shape as long as possible.